 Thankfully, because of my personal experience, I can better help those who have, or are, struggling with a similar battle.

-Yes, some people have no trouble whatsoever with meal plans, counting calories, and following a more rigid nutrition regimen.
+Yes, some people have no trouble whatsoever with meal plans, counting calories, rapid fat loss protocols, and following a more rigid nutrition regimen.
 In fact, some people thrive on this sort of plan.
 If that’s you, then that’s awesome and I encourage you to keep doing what you enjoy and what works for you.

 However, if you feel overly stressed out from your nutrition and if your life revolves around thoughts of food, then perhaps you can benefit from this article; that’s my sincerest hope.